UMM-CSci-3403-Fall-2018/mapping-the-internet-wololo/mapping-the-internet.md

 Given the output of `traceroute` and the format of DOT files, it's a fairly straightforward (if somewhat tedious) task to convert the `traceroute` output into a DOT file.
-Rather than have you wade through that, I'm providing you with a Ruby script (based on a script from a few years ago by Melissa Helgeson) that runs `traceroute` and generates the corresponding DOT file.
-The script is in `~mcphee/pub/CSci3401/TraceRouteLab/tracerouteDot.rb`.
-It takes one or more domain names as command line arguments, runs `traceroute` on each of those domains, parses the results, and generates the DOT bits.
+Rather than have you wade through that, I'm providing you with a Ruby script `scripts/traceroutDot.rb` (based on a script written by a student several years ago) that runs `traceroute` on a collection of domain names and generates a DOT file representing the links discovered by `traceroute`.
+The script takes one or more domain names as command line arguments, runs `traceroute` on each of those domains, parses the results, and generates the DOT bits.
 The output is written to `network_graph.dot`.
 Running the script can take a